awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

 ## You transferred domain registration to Amazon Route 53, but you didn't transfer DNS service<a name="troubleshooting-domain-unavailable-transferred-domain-not-dns"></a>

 If your previous registrar offered free DNS service with domain registration, the registrar might have stopped providing DNS service when you transferred domain registration to Route 53\.
-Perform the following procedure to determine whether this is the problem and, if so, to resolve it\.
+Perform the following procedure to determine whether this is the problem and, if so, to resolve it\.<a name="troubleshooting-domain-unavailable-transferred-domain-not-dns-procedure"></a>

 **To restore DNS service if your previous registrar canceled it after you transferred domain registration to Route 53**

 1. Contact your previous registrar and confirm that they canceled DNS service for your domain\.
 If so, here are the three quickest ways to restore DNS service for the domain, in order of desirability:
    + If the previous registrar provides paid DNS service, ask them to restore DNS service using the old DNS records and name servers for your domain\.
    + If the previous registrar doesn't provide paid DNS service without domain registration, ask whether you can transfer domain registration back to them and have them restore DNS service using the old DNS records and name servers for your domain\.
    + If you can transfer domain registration back to the previous registrar but they don't have your DNS records any longer, ask whether you can transfer domain registration back to them and get the same set of name servers that were formerly assigned to the domain\.
 If this is possible, you'll have to recreate your old DNS records yourself\.
 However, as soon as you do that, your domain will become available again\.

    If your previous registrar can't help with any of these options, continue with step 2\.